Ghostface Killah’s ‘Supreme Clientele’ Turns 20

 Supreme Clientele, the second solo album from core Wu-Tang Clan member Ghostface Killah, released on February 8, 2000, opens with the “Invincible Iron Man” theme from the 1966 animated series The Marvel Super Heroes.
 By this point, the emcee’s obsession with the comic-book character was well established.
 He’d named his debut record after the hero, and often referred to himself by a variation on the character’s real name, Tony Stark.
 The theme is followed up with another clip from the cartoon: “Iron Man,” a disembodied voice tells us, “may be doomed to die.”

 That fatalism betrays Ghostface’s state of mind throughout much of the album’s production.
 Even before the 1996 release of Ironman, the emcee, then in his mid-20s, noticed an acute decline in his health.
-He suspected cancer, or HIV.
 “I was pissing all day, losing weight, dry mouthed and dizzy with blurred vision,” he would recall later.
 It turned out to be a severe case of type-2 diabetes.
 The sample in the album’s introduction goes on to describe the “strange secret which keeps [Iron Man]’s injured heart beating.”
 In Marvel comic books, this strange secret is often Vibranium, an element predominantly found in the fictional African nation of Wakanda.
-Ghostface himself was mistrustful of Western medicine, and in 1997 he sought treatment in a remote village in Benin.
+Ghostface himself mistrusted Western healthcare, and in 1997 he sought treatment in Benin.

 While production was stymied by a four-month stint Ghostface served at Rikers, the consequence of a 1995 nightclub incident, the references to crime, present in so much of his work are, for the most part, absent from Supreme Clientele.
 Gone too is the materialism typical of a lot of hip-hop from the era.
 “Fuck all this Tommy Hilfiger, Polo,” he told the Source.
 “They don’t give a fuck about none of that in Africa. … But over here, everybody wanna be better than the next one.
 Nah, it’s not like that over there.
 They might be fucked-up moneywise, but trust me, them muthafuckas is happy. … They got each other.”
 Inspired, he wrote a dizzying stream of consciousness about his life, his friends and his crew, and about Islam.
 He wrote about pop culture, life as a black man, Malcolm X, love and much more.